MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 1. To activate your solution, establish connections.
 If you create a new connection, ensure to select **Refresh**.
 Your import progress remains intact.

      ![To activate your solution, establish connections.](media/msi-import.png "To activate your solution, establish connections.")
 1. Update environment variable values.
 These environment variables store application and flow configuration data specific to your organization or environment.
-By setting the value once per environment, it will be utilized across all necessary flows and applications within that environment.
+By setting the value once per environment, it is utilized across all necessary flows and applications within that environment.
     ![Update environment variable values.](media/msi-envvar.png "Update environment variable values")
 1. Select **Import**.